fagbenjaenoch/renaissance/README.md

-It's nothing deep.
-Just happy to be back!
+It's great to be back!